Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenConnection.md

 In the following, the procedures to create, edit, configure, enable, or disable Adyen connections are described.

 Note the following:
-- If you have more than one merchant account in Adyen that you want to manage with *Actindo*, you must create a connection for each.
+- If you have more than one merchant account in Adyen that you want to manage with Actindo, you must create a connection for each.
 - Adyen offers the possibility to work with two separate environments, a staging environment for testing purposes and a live environment for production.
 You must configure the connection for each environment separately.

 ## Create Adyen connection